chgzm/fsize/README.md

-# fsize - command for showing the list of large files in directory with details.
+# fsize - show file size ranking int directory with colors and details.
 - Show the list of large files in the specified directory with details, such as modified time, accessed time, file description.
 - Files are sorted by file size in descending order.